Sylvia Plath: Career and marriage

-The couple married on June 16, 1956, at St George the Martyr, Holborn in London (now in the Borough of Camden) with Plath's mother in attendance, and spent their honeymoon in Paris and Benidorm.
+The couple married on June 16, 1956, at St George the Martyr in Holborn, London, in honor of Bloomsday, with Plath's mother as the sole witness.
+They spent their honeymoon in Paris and Benidorm, Spain.
 Plath returned to Newnham in October to begin her second year.
 During this time, they both became deeply interested in astrology and the supernatural, using ouija boards.

-In June 1957, Plath and Hughes moved to the United States, and from September, Plath taught at Smith College, her alma mater.
-She found it difficult to both teach and have enough time and energy to write, and in the middle of 1958, the couple moved to Boston.
-Plath took a job as a receptionist in the psychiatric unit of Massachusetts General Hospital and, in the evening sat in on creative writing seminars given by poet Robert Lowell (also attended by the writers Anne Sexton and George Starbuck).
+In June 1957, Plath and Hughes moved to the United States; beginning in September, Plath taught at Smith College, her alma mater.
+She found it difficult to both teach and have enough time and energy to write, and in the middle of 1958, the couple moved to Boston, where they lived at 9 Willow St. in Beacon Hill.
+Plath took a job as a receptionist in the psychiatric unit of Massachusetts General Hospital and in the evenings attended a creative writing seminar given by poet Robert Lowell (also attended by the writers Anne Sexton and George Starbuck).

-Both Lowell and Sexton encouraged Plath to write from her experience and she did so.
-She openly discussed her depression with Lowell and her suicide attempts with Sexton, who led her to write from a more female perspective.
-Plath began to consider herself as a more serious, focused poet and short story writer.
-At this time Plath and Hughes first met the poet W. S. Merwin, who admired their work and was to remain a lifelong friend.
+Both Lowell and Sexton encouraged Plath to write from her personal experience.
+She openly discussed her depression with Lowell and her suicide attempt with Sexton, who led her to write from a more female perspective.
+Plath began to consider herself as a more serious, focused writer.
+At this time, Plath and Hughes met the poet W.S.
+Merwin, who admired their work and was to remain a lifelong friend.
 Plath resumed psychoanalytic treatment in December, working with Ruth Beuscher.